GymDon/VPlanApp/README.md

 VPlanApp
 ========

-Android app for accessing the replacement plan of our school
+Android app for accessing the replacement plan of our school.